Where's the fake beef? Not at Kraft Heinz, investors worry

-CHICAGO, Sept 12 (Reuters) - Investors are chewing out Kraft Heinz Co for failing to lay out a full strategy for how it plans to compete in the roughly $3 billion-a-year plant-based protein market.
+CHICAGO (Reuters) - Investors are chewing out Kraft Heinz Co (KHC.O) for failing to lay out a full strategy for how it plans to compete in the roughly $3 billion-a-year plant-based protein market.

 At the Kraft Heinz annual meeting to be held in Pittsburgh on Thursday, shareholders will vote on a proposal asking the company to reveal its long-term strategy for imitation meat and alternative proteins.